kiarashRezaei/AnomalyDetection_OpticalTransponders-NDA/README.md

 ## Cross-validation

-Cross-validation is performed to assess the model's generalization performance and to avoid overfitting.
+Custom cross-validation is performed to assess the model's generalization performance and to avoid overfitting (more info in the presentation pdf)

 ## Principal Component Analysis (PCA)